abuasiyah/Linux-learning-module-README.md/level_4-5.md

 ```
 <img width="230" height="66" alt="image" src="https://github.com/user-attachments/assets/4ce1225a-20a1-44bd-bf4a-199cb03d5de5" />

 We found the *inhere* file.
-We will ow use the cd command to change the directory
+We will now use the cd command to change the directory
 ``` bash
 cd inhere/
 ```